knqu/aftermath/README.md

 You will face multiple waves of enemies, becoming increasingly more difficult to defeat.
 However, you will start gaining slight advantages after beating the second wave, with the help of a cryptic mage.

+Tip: you outrange the enemies by a single tile, so use this to your advantage: keep a slight distance away from them (but make sure you're still facing them when attacking, as otherwise the hit will not be registered).

+Bonus tip: reload to restart the game.
+I thought this would be obvious but @tcmmichaelb139 apparently thought different.

 ## Asset Credits

 ### Graphics